 The only sure thing we as investors can rely on is that markets have cycles.
 We may not know where we’re going in a market cycle.
 However, we can know were we’re at.
 In our current “Mania Phase” assets can go from overvalued to more overvalued depending on investors emotions.
 At some point, the credit market will begin to raise interest rates inline with inflation.
 Borrowers then will be unable to roll over their debts and cycle will repeat itself.
 The question, which no one knows, is when.

 Our investment groups objective is to gauge real estate investments relative to its true value.
 This is more of an art than a science.
 Real estate’s intrinsic value can deviate from its market value based on supply and demand.
-Furthermore, the rising and lowering of interest rates can exasperate the properties value.
+The rising and lowering of interest rates can further manipulate the properties value.

 Using this pendulum as an example.
 If the real estate’s intrinsic (neutral-mean value) was $100,000, then during market swings of limited supply and excessive lending (Greed) the value could be pushed to $150,000 or higher.
 Conversely, the real estate’s value could be pushed in the opposite direction toward (Fear/Anxiety) lowering the value to $50,000 or less.
 As we saw during the Great Recession, when real estates intrinsic value diverged severely from its mean.